averyark/roms/readme.md

 ```

 > [!NOTE]
-If you're downloading the source directly, you might be starting with a fresh Database, use client.http to populate database
+If you're downloading the source directly, you might be starting with a fresh Database, use the  run the presets client.http to populate database

 APIs are accessible locally at http://127.0.0.1:8000/, documentation at http://127.0.0.1:8000/docs#/

 > [!IMPORTANT]
 Some apis require authentication, so you have to login to use them.
 Below are some sample account you can use.

-Alternatively, you can create your own account
+Alternatively, you can create your own account using the `/account/signup` or `/account/add` api

 Role|Email|Password
 -|-|-